 The company has issued equity settled share-based incentives to certain employees.
 The fair value for the equity settled share awards is measured at the grant date using the Black-Scholes valuation method.
-This fair value is charged as an expense in the Statement of Comprehensive Income as it arises as the company does not have any specific vesting conditions.
+This fair value is charged as an expense in the Statement of Comprehensive Income over the vesting period.